nodejs/node/doc/api/process.md

 The `process.config` property is **not** read-only and there are existing modules in the ecosystem that are known to extend, modify, or entirely replace the value of `process.config`.

+Modifying the `process.config` property, or any child-property of the `process.config` object has been deprecated.
+The `process.config` will be made read-only in a future release.

 ## `process.connected`
 <!-- YAML